aconCS/prune-pdf/README.md

 # PrunePDF
-Automatically detect and remove duplicate slides from PDF presentations.
+Automatically detect and remove redundant incrementally built slides from PDF presentations.

 ## Overview
 PrunePDF is a simple **Python** tool that cleans up PDF presentations by detecting and removing duplicate slides.